Hex MCP Server

 How to use the Hex Connector in Claude

-Once you open a new chat, you should ensure that the Hex Connector is toggled on via the ‘+’ icon in the bottom left:
+Once you open a new chat, ensure that the Hex Connector is toggled on via the + icon in the bottom left:

 Search for existing projects

 You can use the Hex Connector to search for relevant projects in your Hex workspace.
-Claude will return visual project cards that display the project title, description, and other information and include a link to the project in your Hex workspace.
+Claude will return visual project cards that display the project title, description, and other information, including a link to the project in your Hex workspace.

 Threads in the Hex Connector in Claude